YongchengYAO/CartiMorph/README.md

 **Related Data:**

-We constructed a knee template image (“**CLARI-Knee-103R**”) from MR scans of subjects without radiographic OA.
+A knee template image (“**CLARI-Knee-103R**”) was learned from 103 MR scans of subjects without radiographic OA.
 We also constructed the respective 5-class tissue segmentation and a 20-region cartilage atlas for the template image.
 For more information on the template and atlas, please go to the [Template & Atlas page](https://github.com/YongchengYAO/CartiMorph/blob/main/Documents/TemplateAtlas.md).